 “If I try to fail and succeed, which have I done?” - anonymous

-I use the above quote with my college students trying to challenge them to look at life, from a different perspective.
+I use the above quote with my college students when I'm lecturing on the topic of being successful, challenging them to look at life from a different perspective.
 In challenging our perspectives, and even our definitions, I am not merely playing semantics as I firmly believe that words actually do hold meaning.
 If you aren’t sure about the validity of that statement, think of the last time someone’s words either caused you joy or caused you pain.
 Words do have the power to affect our emotions, therefore, by challenging ourselves to look at our own definitions from a new perspective can change how we feel.